Discover the 11 most popular chat protocols and services that keep us connected and find out how to pick the right service for you.

 The SIMPLE protocol approach to instant messaging offers both session mode and non-session (i.e., page mode) approaches to messaging.
 In addition, the SIP SIMPLE protocol also supports presence which means you can detect when users are online.
 The protocol doesn’t offer built-in support for features like buddy lists (also known as contact lists) or message histories.
 Therefore, it might be a good option for consumers.

 AMQP’s corporate background means it offers a good foundation for sophisticated applications.
-In business communications, AMQP may be a good choice for communication between machines.
+AMQP may be a good choice for communication between machines in business communications.
 The AMQP approach to instant message delivery emphasizes delivery and reliability.
 As a result, it is a good choice for enterprise instant messaging where accuracy is paramount, like financial use cases.

 When you compare different chat programs, a key difference quickly becomes apparent.
 Many chat apps emphasize private conversations between two users.
-Like Arena Live Chat, other chat services are more focused on chat windows for events.
+Like Arena Live Chat, other chat services focus more on chat windows for events.
 That’s not all.
 Arena Live Chat also offers one on one messages between users.

 Few users (or companies!) have the patience to learn a complex chat protocol.
-Asking an IT department to spend weeks or even months learning how to use WebRTC or MQTT may not be realistic given your other technology projects.
+Given your other technology projects, asking an IT department to spend weeks or even months learning how to use WebRTC or MQTT may not be realistic.

-Instead, it is best to choose an easy chat solution for companies and end-users to access.
+Instead, choosing an easy chat solution for companies and end-users to access is best.
 Arena Live Chat is explicitly designed for fast installation.
 Most companies install it on their website in less than 10 minutes.

-The quality of the chat user interface is critically important.
+The user experience is vital in chat service.
 Your customers will spend a lot of time interacting with friends (and your employees) through chat.
-You spend time testing the chat app before making it a core part of your business.
+Therefore, investing time upfront in testing the chat app is crucial.

 Specifically, we recommend asking non-technical employees to test the chat app.
 If they have significant difficulties using the chat app, try something else!
 If your customers have problems using your chat app, they will simply give up and use a different method - like email or phone - to contact your business.